ropensci/rfema/README.md

 installing directly from rOpenSci using `install.packages("rfema", repos = "https://ropensci.r-universe.dev")`.
-The FEMA API does not require and API key, meaning no further setup steps need be taken to start using the package
+The FEMA API does not require and API key, meaning no further setup steps need be taken to start using the package.

 ## Usage